shamanec/ios-appium-docker/README.md

  "wda_port" : 20002
 }
 5. Use unique ports for *appium_port*, *wda_port* and *wda_mjpeg_port* for each device.

-### or alternatively add device to the file using the script from list of connected devices (Recommended)
-1. Execute **./services.sh control** and select option **9) Add a device**
-2. Type device name
-3. Select device from list of connected devices.
-4. It will be automatically added to the 'devicesList' array in the **config.json** file.

-**Note** Via the script you can only add devices that are connected to the machine.
-**Note** For more information on the fields in the json you can refer to [configs](https://github.com/shamanec/ios-appium-docker/tree/master/configs#configjson)

 ## Create the docker image